 A tracking branch is a branch that is linked to a remote branch.

-A local branch can track a remote branch using git branch command with long option --set-upstream-to= or short option -u followed by a branch name.
+followed by a branch name.
 If no branch name is specified, then it defaults to the current branch.
 For example,

 git branch -u origin/issue-1